 But—uh-oh!—there are some hurdles marketers face when sitting at the innovation table.
 46% of marketers noted that organizational risk aversion was a top-3 barrier.
 That was followed by struggling to measure impact (41%), and lacking talent with the right skills (41%).
 Not good!
 I wanted to share a few thoughts from past episodes that might help with these struggles.

 First, organizational risk aversion.
 This topic has come up so often in my interviews, I could probably cover my eyes, point to an episode, and it would address the subject.
 One quote always pops into my head, though: “I always tell people, especially our creative agencies, “Scare me.
 And let me pull you back.”
 This quote is from Kathy Button-Bell, as she addresses how she fosters a culture of risk-taking at Emerson.
 She wants her ideation teams to really go for it, get as crazy as they can, and let her be the one to balance the boldness.
 It’s good to have some of your team remain unfettered by any fears of being too ‘out there.’
 Check out her interview here for more on it—it ultimately helps appease C-suite anxieties about risk, while ushering in a bit more boldness from your efforts.
+It also helps to collaborate heavy with other leaders in the business—we discuss this sort of team-inclusion a bit more in section 4 of our recent guide to effective B2B strategy.

 Next, the struggle to measure.
 And it is often a struggle.
 But there’s a world of effective measurement out there.
 Jean English, who was with NetApp at the time of our interview, and is currently with Palo Alto Networks, shares a couple steps to how they nailed their measurement.
 First, broader brand tracking efforts (crucial!).
 Second, tracking engagement and traffic (also crucial!).
 She discusses those in a bit more detail here, and how internal culture and operations helped make that happen.
 There’s also some discussion on measuring internal engagement, and getting everyone up to speed on how the data was collected, and ultimate turned into action.
 The episode itself is called ‘How to Be A Data Visionary,’ so you really can’t go wrong!
 Following that up, the team at Brex, a $1B+ valued unicorn, has some great thoughts on multi-touch attribution, included their own pretty sophisticated models for tracking things like billboard efficacy.
 Check out it out here.